hmrc/api-platform-deskpro/README.md

 ## Adding 'Gatekeeper link' to Deskpro

-Here are the instructions for creating a new widget, 'Gatekeeper link', to Deskpro.
+Here are the instructions for creating a new widget, Gatekeeper link, to Deskpro.

 Under Widgets select **Create Widget** and fill the tabs as follows: